aosedge/aos_servicemanager/README.md

 * `/etc/resolv.conf`
 * `/etc/nsswitch.conf`

-In order to override system network configuration, custom version of above files can be put to SM working directory under `etc` folder.
+To override system network configuration, a custom version of the above files can be put to SM working directory under `etc` folder.

 # Run